 If you ask us to deal with your Mesothelioma claim we will usually represent you and your family at the inquest to make things easier for you.

 Mesothelioma Action Day is organised by the British Lung Foundation every year, with the aim of raising awareness of Mesothelioma and to improve the treatment and care of people who are affected.

 We can provide immediate legal representation and rehabilitation support anywhere in the UK.

-You'll find Slater and Gordon offices located in Newcastle, London, Manchester, Ashton-Under Lyne, Liverpool, Chester, Birmingham, Sheffield, Cardiff, Edinburgh, Cambridge, Milton Keynes, Preston, Wakefield and Wrexham.
+You'll find Slater and Gordon offices located in London, Manchester, Watford, Liverpool, Chester, Birmingham, Sheffield, Cardiff, Edinburgh, Cambridge, Milton Keynes, Preston and Wrexham.